LOOKING AHEAD AT IMMANUEL

 Caring About Neighbors

 The Orange Bag Project is an ongoing service ministry where the Sunday School collects nonperishable food for the Amherst Survival Center.
 On the second to last Sunday of each month, the children present the items at the altar during the offering and Marvin Daehler brings it to the Survival Center.
-Our May donation weighed in at only 84 pounds.
+Our June donation weighed in at 223 pounds.

 Immanuel Book Group